 Both offer peer support and can begin to give back a sense of identity to recovering addicts.
 That feeling of belonging to a group, being ‘a part of’ instead of ‘apart from’ can be a powerful feeling to an addict who has felt isolated and lonely for so long.

-Other treatment programs also involve group work as well as Cognitive Behavioural Therapy, Motivational Interviewing and other models of one to one therapy.
+Other treatment programs also involve group work as well as Cognitive Behavioural Therapy, Motivational Interviewing and other models of one therapy.
 All of these approaches overlap each other and have key components that encourage addicts to change their outlook and perspective of life.

 The British Journal of Psychiatry identifies five recovery processes that are beneficial in recovery.